-Patrice Tognifodé is an inventor who holds Beninese citizenship and was born in 1968 in Bopa (Benin).
+Patrice Tognifodé is an inventor from Benin.
 Based in France since 1990, he is a professor and engineer in mechanical engineering, as well as the inventor of a pluvial-electric power plant (CENTRATOG) that produces electricity from rainwater.
 Patrice Tognifodé asserts that his device can store electricity by collecting rainwater, and that it operates continuously; which brings back the debate about energy conservation on the table.

 While going to Benin in 2001 to attend his father’s funeral, Patrice Tognifodé was struck by the numerous power outages (blackouts) in his country.
 Back in Benin in 2008, he noticed that blackouts continued unabated.
 From this observation, Patrice Tognifodé decided to design an alternative system for electricity generation in Benin.
 In 2009, he patented his invention with the European Patent Office (EPO) under No 09010102.3/EP09010102.

 The pluvial-electric power plant has a relatively simple, but effective, operating principle.
 Rainwater must be stored at a height greater than 10 m.
 This height allows rainwater to acquire a certain speed that drives an alternator downstream, through a turbine, which produces electricity and drinking water.
 In short, the device consists of an artificial lake upstream (generation) and an artificial lake downstream (recovery), a turbine, an alternator and a pump for the closed loop.
 The pluvial-electric power plant would also prevent certain types of flooding through a water tank on the roof of houses that collects rainwater; thus limiting its penetration into the soil.
 The recovered rainwater is then used to generate electricity.